myscience/LTTS/README.md

 # Spike Pattern Based Learning (SPBL)
-This is the Spike Pattern Based Learning (SPBL) repository for code associated to the PLOS ONE paper: "*Target spiking patterns enable efficient and biologically plausible learning for complex temporal tasks - track changes*".
+This is the Spike Pattern Based Learning (SPBL) repository for code associated to the PLOS ONE paper: "*Target spiking patterns enable efficient and biologically plausible learning for complex temporal tasks*".

 The model is implemented in the `spbl.py` module.
 A graphical depiction of the system architecture is offered in the Figure below.